Bass Fishing Forum The biggest thing to hit bass fishing in a long time.

 silversalmon

-Reports of Kings in the Kenai are now showing up Clap.
+Reports of Kings in the Kenai are now showing up ~c~.
 There have been a few jacks caught out of there.
 These are not of the legal size limit, but the big ones will be sure to follow within the next week or so.
-Hidden lake is producing some very nice lake trout catches, but are hit and miss Cry.
+Hidden lake is producing some very nice lake trout catches, but are hit and miss :'(.
 Trolling with herring and jigging is the most successful method for now.

 CastnBlast